MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/console/console-debug-javascript.md

 ---
-description: JavaScript errors are reported by developer tools and debug each in the Console
+description: Debugging and resolving JavaScript-related errors that are reported in the Console.
 title: Fixing JavaScript errors that are reported in the Console
 author: MSEdgeTeam
 ms.author: msedgedevrel